A Class of Time-Energy Uncertainty Relations for Time-dependent Hamiltonians: For Adiabatic Quantum Computation

-To apply the general result~(\ref{general}) to QAC we replace $H(t)$ with the QAC Hamiltonian~(\ref{extrapolation}), and $|\phi_0\rangle$ with the ground state $|g_I\rangle$ of the initial Hamiltonian $H_I$, where without loss of generality we can let $H_I|g_I\rangle = 0$.
+To apply the general result~(\ref{general}) to AQC we replace $H(t)$ with the AQC Hamiltonian~(\ref{extrapolation}), and $|\phi_0\rangle$ with the ground state $|g_I\rangle$ of the initial Hamiltonian $H_I$, where without loss of generality we can let $H_I|g_I\rangle = 0$.
 We also let $\beta(t) = \beta_0 g(t/T)$ where $\beta_0$ is time-independent.
 We then have for the rhs of~(\ref{general}):

 of which

 The inequalities~(\ref{parallell}) and~(\ref{perpendicular}) now, at the end of the computation, reduce to:

 These are the advertised results~(\ref{3}) and~(\ref{4}).
 Note that we have made the judicious choice of $\beta_0 = E_P$ to arrive at~(\ref{36}).